qcscine/molassembler/NOTES.rst

   This is the approach taken now, but no tests to ensure this is handled correctly.

-- Metrization during distance matrix generation in DistanceBoundsMatrix (At step 7 of DG steps from p.15)
 - Make dependence on alternate set of Symmetry tetraeder subdivisions clearer in code / analysis
-- Consider penalization of unsuitable geometries (using VSEPR / determineLocalGeometry to judge) in SymmetryFit -> see what happens when you try to load testosterone, which has some strained tetrahedral centers that are fitted as seesaws!
 - Make sure EZStereocenter is stable against the situation where (and the twist is a given) -> Also, the involvedAtoms of this case overlap!
 No singular stereocenter per atom in the entire molecule!
 Unless you create another type